Key areas to study

 Tasmania has recently boosted its media study program with a new Media School located in the picturesque Salamanca area.
 The school offers a Bachelor of Media, an internationally recognised qualification which allows students to develop practical skills, learn how to utilise new media technologies, and build a portfolio of work through engaging in industry placements.
 With the strong links to the media industry in Tasmania, nationally and across the Asia region, studying media in Tasmania is an ideal opportunity to begin a diverse and rewarding career.

-With high-class industry connections and a rating in the top three for marine and ocean engineering in Australia, an engineering degree in Tasmania is ideal for those seeking a strong hands-on approach to learning.
+With high-class industry connections and a rating in the top three for marine and ocean engineering in Australia, an engineering diploma or degree in Tasmania is ideal for those seeking a strong hands-on approach to learning.

 Studying engineering in Tasmania will not only provide you with project experience and practical knowledge, but also an opportunity to make industry connections and engage in hands-on learning.
-There is a focus on highly practical courses, and students can get firsthand experience in the field and in labs from day one of their degree.
+There is a focus on highly practical courses, and students can get firsthand experience in the field and in labs from day one of their studies.

 The University of Tasmania has multiple industry connections, with many firms looking to hire from the University’s pool of final year students once they have graduated.